vgribov/ops-aaa-utils/DESIGN.md

-High level design of OPS-AAA-UTILS
+High-level design of OPS-AAA-UTILS
 ============================

-The primary goal of the ops-aaa-utils module is to facilitate the user authentication to the switch.
-This modules core component is aaautilspamcfg daemon.
-This daemon modifies PAM configuration files, SSH configuration file and RADIUS client file accordingly with the values saved in OVSDB.
+The primary goal of the `ops-aaa-utils` module is to facilitate the user authentication to the switch.
+This modules core component is the `ops-aaautilspamcfg` daemon.
+This daemon modifies the PAM configuration files, the SSH configuration file and the RADIUS client file accordingly with the values saved in OVSDB.

+[toc]

 Responsibilities
 ---------------
-- The aaautilspamcfg daemon registered to columns and tables of OVSDB which are responsible for this feature, and daemon has a ability to listen to the changes of those columns/tables.
+- The `ops-aaautilspamcfg` daemon registered to OVSDB columns and tables.
+The OVSDB columns and tbles are responsible for this feature, and the daemon has the ability to listen to the changes of those columns and tables.
-- When the daemon gets a notification of change in the OVSDB, it does the following:
+- When the daemon gets a change notification in the OVSDB, it performs the following tasks:
-    - Modify respective PAM configuration files "/etc/pam.d/common-*-access" if there is a change in aaa column for RADIUS or fallback key.
+	- Modifies the PAM configuration files `/etc/pam.d/common-*-access` if there is a change in the `aaa` column for RADIUS or fallback key.
-    - Modifies SSH configuration file "/etc/ssh/sshd_config" if there is a change in aaa column for pub_key_authentication or password_authetication key.
+	- Modifies the SSH configuration file `/etc/ssh/sshd_config` if there is a change in the `aaa` column for `pub_key_authentication` or `password_authetication` key.
-    - Modifies RADIUS "/etc/raddb/server" client if there is a change in RADIUS table.
+	- Modifies the RADIUS client file `/etc/raddb/server`  if there is a change in RADIUS table.

 Design choices
 --------------
-The design choices made for ops-aaa-utils modules are:
+The design choices made for `ops-aaa-utils` modules are:
 - The default authentication method is local and fallback to local is enabled.
 - By default public key authentication and password authentication is enabled.
-- The default value of shared secret used for communication between the switch and RADIUS server is "testing123-1".
+- The default shared secret used for communication between the switch and teh RADIUS server is `testing123-1`.
-- The default value of the port used for communication with RADIUS server is 1812.
+- The default port number used for communication with the RADIUS server is `1812`.
-- The default value of number of connection retries is 1.
+- The default number of connection retries is `1`.
-- The default value of connection timeout is 5 seconds.
+- The default connection timeout is `5` seconds.

 Relationships to external OpenSwitch entities
 --------------------
-The following diagram provides detailed description of relationships and interactions of ops-aaa-utils modules with other modules in the switch.
+The following diagram provides detailed description of relationships and interactions of `ops-aaa-utils` modules with other modules in the switch.

                +--------------------+             +--------------------+
                |                    |             |                    |